cdig/cd-module/README.md

 Command        | Description
 --------------:|--------------------------
-bower update   | Downloads files for cd-module into bower_components cd             | Lets you "change directory" gulp           | Compiles the module & starts browser sync gulp update    | Updates the gulpfile (which tells gulp what to do) npm install    | Downloads files for gulp into node_modules
+bower update   | Downloads files for cd-module into bower_components cd             | "change directory" aka: go to a folder gulp           | Compiles the module & starts browser sync gulp update    | Updates the gulpfile (which tells gulp what to do) npm install    | Downloads files for gulp into node_modules